MehmetOzaslan/SQLProject/README.md

 - Probably try to avoid scrolling in and moving too far with WASD, there are no bounds there.
 - Running build is located at this link
 - https://github.com/MehmetOzaslan/SQLProjectCrimeBuild/tree/main
+- Not sure what the exact scale and corresponding map is, unfortunately DPD wasn't explicit about which coordinate system was used.

 Some images: